 - Suction Pressure – If pressure at pump suction is less than required, cavitation will occur and the impeller will be damaged

 - Flow at suction – Constant flow at pump suction is required, otherwise the pump cannot work at design conditions.

 - The viscosity of the fluid – Best for lower viscosity

 - Vapor Pressure of the Fluid – Very low-pressure liquid is not suitable, it will make cavitation.

 - The density of the fluid – High-density liquid is not suitable.

 Main features of the Centrifugal Pump

 The main feature of centrifugal pumps is:

-Centrifugal pumps are used for higher flows and in case of low viscous liquids.
+- Centrifugal pumps are used for higher flows and in case of low viscosity or low viscous liquids.
 It can handle liquid around 0.1cP as well.

 Typical Centrifugal Pump Package